pubmania/a_diabetics_journal/docs/index.md

 There were few variations to above advice but it generally follows this theme and except for one all others are just plain wrong advice for a diabetic.
 It did not help in the slightest to reduce my blood glucose reading and so I was to follow this diet along with Metformin - it started with 500mg and went all the way to 2000mg and when that did not help, I was to take this medication alongside Empagliflozin first 10mg and then 25 mg and then there was statin and Linagliptin added to the mix.

+While following the diet as recommended by professionals and exercising religiously helped tone my body but all that along with the cocktail of medication and even being a complete teetotaler did not make an iota of difference to my blood glucose readings.
+They were always way too high hovering between 80 to 100 mmol/mol on quarterly HbA1c results.

 The approach that worked for me, as explained below, was complete antithesis of what I was told:

 !!! success "What works for me"